DaEunFullGrace/aicon_mobile_robot/README.md

 # Mobile Robot
-    This package is based on ROS(Robot Operating System)
+    This package is based on ROS and you must install turtlebot3 package to use this

   ## src/teleop.py
     It is based on turtlebot3_teleop package of ROS.